Chapter 9 : Black Manor, Black Mess

 And without a second thought, without a good-bye to anyone, Narcissa left.
 She sent the school an owl, requesting to return as soon as possible.
 She had received a response within the hour, being notified that she could travel back by floo powder.

 She cried the hardest when she thought of Andromeda.
 Her dear, dear sister.
-She was going to get herself killed because of that Mudblood.
-When did the most reasonable member of her family become so stupid?
+She was going to get herself killed because of that Muggle-born.
+When had the most reasonable member of her family become so stupid?

 As more tears rolled down her face, she stood up to go to the library, deciding to drown out her sorrows in a bit of studying.
 She left the Common Room, hoping she wouldn’t run into anyone with her drained, red eyes.
 That would be embarrassing.